-(f) Risks in connection with conflicts of interest between the Issuer and holders of Notes and the entities involved in the offer or listing of the Notes of agency or trust for any investors and has no fiduciary obligation towards them.
+(f) Risks in connection with conflicts of interest between the Issuer and holders of Notes and the entities involved in the offer or listing of the Notes

+In making calculations and determinations with regard to the Notes, there may be a difference of interest between the Noteholders and the Issuer and its affiliated entities.
+Save where otherwise provided in the terms and conditions, the Issuer is required to act in good faith and in a commercially reasonable manner but does not have any obligation of agency or trust for any investors and has no fiduciary obligation towards them.
 In particular, the Issuer and its affiliated entities may have interests in other capacities (such as other business relationships and activities).
 Prospective investors should be aware that any determination made by the Issuer may have a negative impact on the value of and return on the Notes.